 - Access to Beaches: Most of the best beaches in Curacao are towards the west end of the island and you’ll likely have to drive to visit these beaches.
 I’ll be sharing a full post on the best beaches but some that you should check out are Playa Piskado and Klein Knip.
 Or if you can make it out to Klein Curacao it is truly the best beach hands down .
 There are also more commercialized beaches like Cas Abou and Playa Porto Mari if you like having the conveniences and the crowd.

 - Variety in What you Eat: Tourism on Curacao is still developing so there are usually only a few restaurant options within walking distance from any hotel.
-There were lots of options in Pietermaai, but we wanted to visit other areas!
-We drove to visit Krakter (highly rated but a disappointing for us) near Playa Porto Mari.
-We also drove to Mambo Beach which had lots of cool restaurants like Chill & Grill pictured below.
+There were lots of options in Pietermaai, but I wanted to visit other areas!
+I drove to visit Krakter (highly rated but a disappointing for us) near Playa Porto Mari.
+I also drove to Mambo Beach which had lots of cool restaurants like Chill & Grill pictured below.

 - Explore Attractions at Your Own Pace: In order to visit some of the attractions like the Curacao Liquer Distillery, Shete Boka or the Ostrich Farm, you either need to join a tour or have a car.
 The attractions are not near any hotels and there are no public transportation options.
-We saw lots of tour buses come through but they always left quickly.
-Instead, we were able to leisurely stroll through, take our time and also take beautiful pictures by having our own car.
+I saw lots of tour buses come through but they always left quickly.
+Instead, I was able to leisurely stroll through, take my time and also take beautiful pictures by having my own car.

 - Explore like a local: The island is quite small and it only takes an hour to drive from tip to tip.
 Therefore, you can afford to take some detours and see what it’s like to live in Curacao.
-In the photo below I saw these beautiful cactus and flowers on the side of the road so we just pulled over and decided to take some photos!
-We definitely didn’t see scenery like this in Pietermaai!
+In the photo below I saw these beautiful cactus and flowers on the side of the road so I just pulled over and decided to take some photos!

 Driving Rules to Know